-In certain circumstances, Parental Responsibility may be shared with a Local Authority (usually when the child has been the subject of Care Proceedings).
+In certain circumstances, Parental Responsibility may be shared between a parent and a Local Authority (usually when the child has been the subject of Care Proceedings).

-Whether the other (non-resident) biological parent plays an ongoing active role in the child’s life or not, step-parents can feel side-lined, compromised or that their relationship with the child is unacknowledged.
-It can also be an issue for the child if the step-parent is viewed as a significant figure in their life.
+Whether the other (non-resident) biological parent plays an ongoing active role in the child's life or not, step-parents can feel side-lined or that their relationship with the child is unacknowledged.
+This can also be an issue for the child if the step-parent is a significant parental figure in their life.

-Currently a step-parent can acquire Parental Responsibility for a child in very specific circumstances, including:
+Currently a step-parent living in England or Wales can acquire Parental Responsibility for a child under the following circumstances:

-- When the Court makes a Child Arrangements Order that the child lives with the step-parent either on their own or with another person.
-However these types of ‘step-parent’ Orders are uncommon
+- When the Court makes a Child Arrangements Order that the child lives with the step-parent either on their own or with another person (these types of ‘step-parent’ Orders are uncommon)

 - When the step-parent adopts a child which puts him/her in the same position as a birth parent

 - Through the signing of a Parental Responsibility Agreement to which all the other people with Parental Responsibility consent (see below for more information)

 - When the Court has made a Parental Responsibility Order following an application by the step-parent.
 On acquiring Parental Responsibility, a step-parent has the same duties and responsibilities as a biological parent.